Housing asylum seekers in Essex hotel causing ‘very serious problem’, court told

 “Fears as to an increase of crime associated with asylum seekers or a danger to schools are common, but that does not make them well-founded.”

+He added: “It also sets a dangerous precedent that protests justify planning injunctions.”

-The hearing before Mr Justice Eyre is due to conclude on Friday.
+The hearing before Mr Justice Eyre is due to conclude on Friday, with the judge saying it was “unlikely” that a ruling would come this week.